aaravjain-me/quizwiz-ui/README.md

 ## Getting Started

-To run the React Quiz App locally on your machine, follow these steps:
+To run the Quizwiz App locally on your machine, follow these steps:

 1. **Clone the Repository:**
 git clone https://github.com/aaravjain-me/quizwiz-ui.git